I. Prolegomenon: “Once upon a time,” Conservatism, and the Appeal of Nostalgia

 Let’s look at the film’s view of women first.
 One of the oldest tropes of patriarchal myth-making is the Madonna/whore complex.
 In a typical construction of this trope, women, as a mysterious “Other,” cannot be complex human beings: they are either “good” or “bad,” and their goodness or badness hinges upon their relationship to men as well as, in a more complex analysis, to whiteness.

 The good women are virginal or sexually pure, chaste before marriage and chaste in marriage, giving themselves only to their husbands.
-They are kind, gentle, child-like in innocence, sweetly honest, and sympathetic, physically weak, and thus in need of a man’s strength; they are compliant and white–women of color can never be the “good woman.”
-They are beautiful, but they never flaunt or acknowledge their beauty; modesty is a virtue.
+They are kind, gentle, child-like in innocence, sweetly honest, and sympathetic, physically weak, and thus in need of a man’s strength; they are compliant and white–Black women, indigenous women, and women of color can never be the “good woman.”
+These “good” white women are beautiful, but they never flaunt or acknowledge their beauty; modesty is a virtue.
 They are the better angels of a man’s more naturally wayward nature; he might wander — go off to war or perhaps find himself seduced by one of the bad women — but he can find absolution and forgiveness in returning home to the gentle arms of his wife, who will never scold or reprimand (the good woman is never a shrew), but simply by her silent purity and beauty (she doesn’t need to talk much) inspire the man to be a better person.
 Her object in life, fulfilled almost exclusively in child-bearing and domesticity, is to please a man – first her father, then her husband; their praise is her highest goal.
 The good woman who fails to meet these standards, perhaps, even tragically being seduced by a rascally man and losing her chastity, needs to die.
 In death, she can find redemption for her sins, and her family can thus remember her fondly.
 She finds embodiment in such women as those from Dante’s Beatrice, Coventry Patmore’s Victorian “Angel in the House,” Lucy Manette in Tale of Two Cities, D. W. Griffith’s Elsie Stoneman (Lillian Gish) and Flora Cameron (Mae Marsh) in Birth of a Nation, Maria in Lang’s Metropolis.

-The bad women are, of course, the opposite of all of these qualities that good women possess.
+The “bad” women are, of course, the opposite of all of these qualities that good women possess.
 A bad woman is sexually impure, sexually voracious, dangerously seductive, using her beauty and perhaps even witchcraft to lead men astray.
 She is shrewish, sly, gratingly loquacious, unforgiving.
 She’ll speak to men before being spoken to and scold her hard-working man if he comes home late.
 She rejects domesticity and children; she is often ugly, as white patriarchal conventions of beauty go, or, if beautiful, dangerously beautiful, the kind of beauty that might tempt an otherwise faithful husband to leave his good wife.
 She is a woman who wants power; she doesn’t accept her rightful lower place in the order of things but always strives against it.
 She may even “act like a man,” wanting more control or power, especially over men.
-She finds embodiment in such women as the bible’s Jezebel and Delilah, Jane Eyre’s crazed first Mrs. Rochester, Madame Defarge in Tale of Two Cities, the mixed race temptress housekeeper in D. W. Griffith’s Birth of a Nation, the robot doppelgänger in Metropolis.
+She finds embodiment in such women as the bible’s Jezebel and Delilah, Jane Eyre’s crazed first Mrs. Rochester (a woman, notably, of mixed race), Madame Defarge in Tale of Two Cities, the mixed race temptress housekeeper in D. W. Griffith’s Birth of a Nation, the robot doppelgänger in Metropolis.

 Both kinds of women in the reductionistic, objectification of each are misogynistic constructions.
-The center of their supposed goodness or badness revolves around their relationship to men and their support of or rejection of the (white) patriarchy.
+The center of their supposed goodness or badness revolves around their relationship to white men and their support of or rejection of the (white) patriarchy.
 They may have some semblance of emotion, they may even be sympathetic, but they are not complex; they are not really human.
 They exist not for themselves but for the men around them.

 And so we come to Quentin Tarantino’s Sharon Tate, an idealized vision of typically constructed Hollywood beauty and, going back to our Madonna/whore trope, a typically constructed, deeply regressive Madonna figure.
 In a more complicated film, less tied to its conservative worldview, the vision of Tate would be nuanced; Tate would have an inner life that would reveal a complex humanity, but Tarantino’s primary idea of complex humanity for Tate seems to be the fact that she snores.
 (We’ll get to the Tate-watches-herself scene in a bit.)
 See?, the snores seem to say, she’s not perfect.
-But we are visually reminded of her perfect loveliness in the midst of those complex-coded snores, as the camera moves from her perfect feet, up her perfectly shaved, long, sun-kissed legs, to her shoulders and face — a vision of loveliness, bathed in warm morning light.
+But we are visually reminded of her perfect loveliness in the midst of those complex-coded snores, as the camera moves from her perfect feet, up her perfectly shaved, long legs, to her shoulders and face — a vision of loveliness, bathed in warm morning light.
 And the snores, well, they’re damn adorable.
 The one little flaw that says she’s human — but not truly human, an idealized vision of flesh and blood – something within the realm of possibility, perhaps for white women to emulate and men to search for in the real world.
 See?
 She snores.
 She must really exist.
 Somewhere.